Part of Nova Aurora, clarity tools for people the legal system was never designed for. $14.99 launch · $24.99 regular · one draft · this site only

 Will the clerk actually accept my filing if I pass?

-Can you check the substance of my motion — is my argument good?
+Can you check the substance of my motion, or tell me if my argument is good?

 Which courts are supported at launch?